Outis09/Outis09/README.md

 </div>

-* A data analyst who leverages SQL, MS Excel, Power BI and Python to extract actionable insights from data
+* A data analyst leveraging SQL, MS Excel, Power BI and Python to extract actionable insights from data
 * Skills include:
    * Data Collection and Consolidation
    * Data Assessment and Cleaning